microsoft/molecule-generation/README.md

 ### Troubleshooting

-> Q: I am in China and so the figshare checkpoint link does not work for me.
+> Q: Installing `tensorflow` on my system does not work, or it works but GPU is not being used.
 >
-> A: You can try [this link](https://pan.baidu.com/s/1lkiWK9-d5MvNyzqRrusGXA?pwd=4hij) instead.
+> A: Please refer to [the tensorflow website](https://www.tensorflow.org/install) for guidelines.
+In particular, with recent versions of `tensorflow` one may get a "libdevice not found" error; in that case please follow the instructions at the bottom of [this page](https://www.tensorflow.org/install/pip#step-by-step_instructions).

 > Q: My particular combination of dependency versions does not work.
 >
 > A: Please submit an issue and default to using one of the pinned configurations from `environment-py*.yml` in the meantime.

-> Q: Installing `tensorflow` on my system does not work.
+> Q: I am in China and so the figshare checkpoint link does not work for me.
 >
-> A: Please refer to [the tensorflow website](https://www.tensorflow.org/install) for guidelines.
+> A: You can try [this link](https://pan.baidu.com/s/1lkiWK9-d5MvNyzqRrusGXA?pwd=4hij) instead.

 ## Workflow